Cadillac CTS: CTS-V (2016–2019)

-The CTS and CTS-V were discontinued after the 2019 model year; a new model, the CT5, built on an Alpha 2 platform, was scheduled to replace the CTS, and would also include a CT5 V series.
+The CTS and CTS-V were discontinued after the 2019 model year.
+The CT5, built on an Alpha 2 platform, was scheduled to replace the CTS, and would also include a CT5 V series.
 Production ended in early 2019.

 Awards

 In its first year of production, the first-generation CTS was nominated for the 2002 North American Car of the Year award.
-The gen-2 CTS/CTS-V won MotorWeek's Driver's Choice Awards for "Best Sport Sedan" in 2008 and 2009.
+The gen-2 CTS/CTS-V won MotorWeeks Driver's Choice Awards for "Best Sport Sedan" in 2008 and 2009.
 The second-generation CTS won the 2008 Motor Trend Car of the Year award and was chosen as one of Car and Drivers 10Best cars.

-In 2009, the second-generation CTS and CTS-V were chosen for the Car and Driver 10Best list, making the CTS the first Cadillac to be chosen twice in consecutive years.
+In 2009, the second-generation CTS and CTS-V were chosen for Car and Drivers 10Best list, making the CTS the first Cadillac to be chosen twice in consecutive years.
 In 2010, the second-generation CTS and CTS-V returned to the Car and Driver 10Best list under the sub-headline "Maybe the best American car ever made".
 The CTS-V made the Car and Driver 10Best list again in 2011 and 2012.

-The third-generation CTS won the 2014 Motor Trend Car of the Year award and was named to the Car and Driver 10Best list.
-Also in 2014, the CTS ranked number one among Upscale Midsize Cars according to U.S. News & World Report.
+The third-generation CTS won the 2014 Motor Trend Car of the Year award, and was chosen for Car and Drivers 10Best list for 2014.
+Also in 2014, the CTS ranked number one among upscale midsize cars, according to U.S. News & World Report.

 Marketing

-The CTS was featured in the 2003 sci-fi action film The Matrix Reloaded, its producers seeking a car that would complement the film's atmosphere.
+The CTS was featured in the 2003 film The Matrix Reloaded, its producers seeking a car that would complement the film's atmosphere.
 General Motors suggested the then-unreleased CTS to the filmmakers.
 Ten prototypes, damaged to different extents, were used to represent the film's hero car, a silver CTS.